Simple enough question, easy answer?

 git clone https://github.com/skilion/onedrive.git

-Then simply start the tool by entering the word ‘onedrive -m &’ at the prompt.
+Then simply start the tool by entering the word ‘onedrive -m &’ at the prompt (note the space after the -m – the & puts the program in the background).
 You’ll be given a URL to enter into your web browser.
 Enter this, log into OneDrive and you’ll end up on a blank page.
 Copy the URL of your browser back into the terminal, where it will be waiting for the URL.
 Once you enter it, a new folder in your home folder called ‘OneDrive’ will be made.
 It will start synchronising all of your OneDrive files.

 Note that onedrive -m puts the tool into ‘monitor’ mode so that it can monitor for changes.
 Therefore, it runs permanently.
 Ideally you should run this in an init script or similar on startup, so you don’t have to run it from the terminal every time you start up your PC.